miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

 #### The Lineup of AI Players

-- OpenAI ChatGPT o1, just released days ago and strutting its stuff
+- **OpenAI ChatGPT o1**: just released days ago and strutting its stuff
-- Anthropic Claude 3.5 Sonnet, my every-day coding assistant in Cursor AI
+- **Anthropic Claude 3.5 Sonnet**: my every-day coding assistant in Cursor AI
-- Google Gemini Advanced Pro, who I'm paying for because massive token window
+- **Google Gemini Advanced Pro**: who I'm paying for because massive token window

 #### Claude Has Context But No Grand Scheme